laravel-ja/ja-docs-5.6/original-en/homestead.md

     elasticsearch: 6

 > {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

+<a name="installing-neo4j"></a>
+### Installing Neo4j

+[Neo4j](https://neo4j.com/) is a graph database management system.
+To install Neo4j Community Edition, update your `Homestead.yaml` file with the following configuration option:

+    neo4j: true

+The default installation will set the database username to `homestead` and corresponding password to `secret`.
+To access the Neo4j browser, visit `http://homestead.test:7474` via your web browser.
+The ports `7687` (Bolt), `7474` (HTTP), and `7473` (HTTPS) are ready to serve requests from the Neo4j client.

 <a name="aliases"></a>
 ### Aliases